Emerald Point, Lake Tahoe, USADrone-based forest mapping

 4. Tree species identification

 After identifying the locations and sizes of individual trees, the next step is to identify each tree taxonomically.
-We are building an AI-based computer vision approach to classify the drone-derived images of each tree into species categories.
+We are building a computer vision approach to classify the drone-derived images of each tree into species categories.
 We take advantage of the fact that each tree appears in dozens to hundreds of individual drone images, often from side angles, allowing us to use the multiple viewing angles to more confidently identify the tree to species.
 This approach is known as multi-view computer vision.

 Funding and support